 But saying "no" most of the time is not an excuse for not listening.
-Almost any single criticism or suggestion contains something useful for the language designer.
+Almost any single criticism or suggestion contains something useful for the language designers.
 This includes comments by novices as well as expert users.
 Most of the time, however, you must go beyond what the comment says.
 Usually, what you get is presented as a solution; you must see through it and discover the problem that it obscures.
-Users and critics understand many things that designers do not; the users, in particular, are the ones who have to live with the language day in and day out.
+The users and critics understand many things that the designers do not; the users, in particular, are the ones who have to live with the language day in and day out.
 But design is the job of the designers; you cannot expect users to do it for you.
 (Sometimes, of course, they will: someone comes up with just the right suggestion.
-This happened several times in the history of Eiffel, with some recent examples visible on the Web in the ongoing discussion group [4].
+This happened several times in the history of Eiffel.
 Then you can be really grateful.)